Department of Surgery

 Content

 Students participating in the program can anticipate beginning their days at 6 a.m. and leaving the hospital around 6 p.m.
 While weekends are not expected, students are able to take a night shift at Ben Taub Hospital.
-Typically, each day begins with early morning rounds.
-Most mornings are spent in the operating room, with clinic and/or conferences in the afternoon.
+Typically, each day begins with early morning rounds followed by operative cases or clinic.
+Students are also encouraged to attend educational conferences.
 All participants will observe surgery during the length of the program.
 Didactics are held throughout the eight-weeks on various topics which could include medical school admissions, information on surgical subspecialties, and surgical skills lab sessions.

 Goals and Objectives